Identifiers and Labels in PKCS#11

 {CKA_LABEL, label, sizeof(label)-1},

-The Primus PKCS#11 provider will also remove any null-termination (\0
+The Primus PKCS#11 provider will also remove any null-termination (\0) of labels.

 Still, for compliance with the PKCS#11 standard and better portability,